floriandejonckheere/falqon/docs/cli_reference.md

 ### Show

-The `show` command prints the contents of the queue.
+The `show` command displays the contents of the queue.

 ```bash
 # Print all entries in the queue